team-calacc/team-calacc.github.io/index.md

 - Backup development time (if needed)

 ### Progress
-We have outlined the game details and set initial goals.
-The team is currently learning the Unity engine.
+The basic parts of the game are now implemented.
+The server is running and we have successfully tested the chat functionality.

 ### Related work
 [Unity Engine](https://unity.com/)